-Planned Actions Status Develop a 3R curric school-aged childre Completed and on-going Subject and sub-category Curriculum section and lesson City Environmental Program Time (min.)
+Planned Actions Status Develop a 3R curriculum for school-aged children - continued Completed and on-going

-Grade 4

-Science and Technology

-Understanding Earth and space systems

-Suggested additional activities related to this lesson:

-- Tour of the Recycling Centre

-- Create a newspaper gift bow

-- Create newspaper gift wrap

-- Create a cereal box pencil case

-- Redesign that package

-- Conduct a waste audit (See crafts and activities section).

-1.2 Analyze the impact on society and the environment of extracting and refining rocks and minerals for human use, taking different perspectives into account

-Students are introduced to the lifecycle of a product via a case study of an aluminum can.
+Subject and sub-category Curriculum section and lesson City Environmental Program Time (min.)
+Grade 4 Science and Technology Understanding Earth and space systems Suggested additional activities related to this lesson: - Tour of the Recycling Centre - Create a newspaper gift bow - Create newspaper gift wrap - Create a cereal box pencil case - Redesign that package - Conduct a waste audit (See crafts and activities section).
+1.2 Analyze the impact on society and the environment of extracting and refining rocks and minerals for human use, taking different perspectives into account Students are introduced to the lifecycle of a product via a case study of an aluminum can.
 They will learn the destination and end product of each waste stream (green cart, blue box and garbage).
 Emphasis is placed on the importance of recycling rather than depleting non-renewable resources.
 The lesson is concluded with tips on how to reduce, reuse and recycle.
 After the lesson, the students' knowledge will be tested and key points will be reinforced via SMART quiz.
 It is suggested that the teacher goes over mining and its effects before coming to education centre.

-Grade 5

-Science and Technology

-Understanding Matter and Energy
+75 Grade 5 Science and Technology Understanding Matter 1.2 Assess the social and environmental impact Chemical changes can be dangerous and they are a common practice today.
+The lesson focuses on household hazardous waste (HHW); what makes and Energy of using processes that rely on chemical changes to produce consumer products, taking different perspectives into account and make a case for maintaining the current level of use of the product or for reducing it household hazardous waste (HHW): what makes waste hazardous, different properties and symbols used to identify HHW, common examples of hazardous waste at home and school, where to dispose of HHW, the dangers of HHW products, safe disposal and unsafe disposal, environmental effects, and how some HHW is recycled.

-Suggested additional activities related to this lesson:
+Suggested additional activities related to this lesson: - Jeopardy!

-- Jeopardy!